ALECENSA Hard capsule Ref.[6109] Active ingredients: Alectinib

 Hepatotoxicity

-Elevations in alanine aminotransferase (ALT) and aspartate aminotransferase (AST) greater than 5 times the ULN as well as bilirubin elevations of more than 3 times the ULN occurred in patients in pivotal clinical trials with Alecensa (see section 4.8).
+Elevations in alanine aminotransferase (ALT) and aspartate aminotransferase (AST) greater than 5 times the upper limit of normal (ULN) as well as bilirubin elevations of more than 3 times the ULN occurred in patients in pivotal clinical trials with Alecensa (see section 4.8).
 The majority of these events occurred during the first 3 months of treatment.
 In the pivotal Alecensa clinical trials it was reported that three patients with Grade 3-4 AST/ALT elevations had drug induced liver injury.
 Concurrent elevations in ALT or AST greater than or equal 3 times the ULN and total bilirubin greater than or equal 2 times the ULN, with normal alkaline phosphatase, occurred in one patient treated in Alecensa clinical trials.

 Liver function, including ALT, AST, and total bilirubin should be monitored at baseline and then every 2 weeks during the first 3 months of treatment.
 Thereafter, monitoring should be performed periodically, since events may occur later than 3 months, with more frequent testing in patients who develop aminotransferase and bilirubin elevations.
 Based on the severity of the adverse drug reaction, Alecensa should be withheld and resumed at a reduced dose, or permanently discontinued as described in Table 2 (see section 4.2).